Find Affordable College Courses

 Check out the AE tech associate degree programs at these schools if you want to attend one of the most popular in Pennsylvania.

-Our analysis found Community College of Philadelphia to be the most popular school for architectural engineering technology students who want to pursue a associate degree in Pennsylvania.
-Community College of Philadelphia is a fairly large public school located in the large city of Philadelphia.
+Our 2023 rankings named Community College of Philadelphia the most popular school in Pennsylvania for architectural engineering technology students working on their associate degree.
+Community College of Philadelphia is a large public school located in the large city of Philadelphia.

 Of the 19 students majoring in AE tech at Community College of Philadelphia, 26% are male and 74% are female.